mitodl/odl-video-service/README.rst

 Tests
 -----
-To run the tests, install the development dependencies and then run ``pytest``, like this:
+To run the tests, install the development dependencies and then run the test suite, like this:

 .. code-block:: bash

-    docker-compose run web tox
+    ./scripts/test/test_suite.sh

 .. _Office of Digital Learning: http://odl.mit.edu/
 .. _Touchstone: https://ist.mit.edu/touchstone